Skip to main content

 In the College of Arts & Sciences, students pursue either a Bachelor of Science in Economics or a Bachelor of Arts in Economics.
 In the College of Business Administration, students pursue a Bachelor of Science in Business Administration - Economics Concentration.
 These programs contain nearly the same economics courses: which degree makes the most sense for you depends on your other interests.

 A minor in Economics is the perfect complement to many majors in the College of Arts & Sciences from political science to international studies or sociology.
-Or consider designing your own interdisciplinary studies major by combining an Economics minor with a minor in sustainability, environmental science or human rights.
+Or consider designing your own interdisciplinary studies major by combining an Economics minor with a minor in environmental science or human rights.

 Economics majors and minors in the College of Arts & Sciences should contact Blake Langmack for advising.